 If you believe you might have a bed bug injury claim against your landlord or a hotel you recently visited, look to Whitney, LLP for aggressive legal representation.
-To set up a free consultation, contact us online today, or call our law offices at (410) 583-8000 to speak with an attorney.
+To set up a legal consultation, contact us online today, or call our law offices at (410) 583-8000 to speak with an attorney.
 Fees and expenses are paid from compensation we recover for you.

 OUR ATTORNEY SERVICES INCLUDE: